The Big Syringe

-We'd like to thank Aebhric O'Kelly of Remote Medicine Ireland who first showed us this and allowing us to share.
+We'd like to thank Aebhric O'Kelly of Merit Training who first showed us this and allowing us to share.

 Several laryngeal and supraglotic airways depend on inflatable cuffs to create a seal.
 The volume of air required depends on each brand, model and size.
 Why carry a selection of syringes in your airway kit when one large one will inflate any size?